Partial Information Sharing over Social Learning Networks: Background

 We assume the $K$ agents are linked by a (weighted) strongly-connected graph defined by the entities $(\mathcal{N},\mathcal{E}, A)$, where $\mathcal{N}$ represents the set of nodes (agents), $\mathcal{E}$ is the set of edges (communication links), and $A$ is a combination matrix that encodes the weights assigned to the graph edges --- see Fig.~\ref{fig:network}.

-We assume that $A$ is a left-stochastic matrix, where each element, namely $a_{\ell k}$ for $\ell=1,2,\dots,K$ and $k=1,2,\dots,K$, contains the nonnegative weight agent $k$ assigns to the information\footnote{The term ``informaton'' is deliberately vague at this stage.
+We assume that $A$ is a left-stochastic matrix, where each element, namely $a_{\ell k}$ for $\ell=1,2,\dots,K$ and $k=1,2,\dots,K$, contains the nonnegative weight agent $k$ assigns to the information\footnote{The term ``information'' is deliberately vague at this stage.
 Depending on the particular social learning implementation, different types of information will be shared among agents.
 The necessary details will be given when we introduce the social learning algorithms.} received from agent $\ell$.
+The weight $a_{\ell k}$ can be interpreted as the credibility assigned by agent $k$ to the information propagated by its neighbor $\ell$.
 If the weight $a_{\ell k}$ is exactly equal to zero, we say that agent $k$ is not receiving information from agent $\ell$, or yet, we say that $\ell$ does not belong to the set of neighbors of $k$, denoted by $\mathcal{N}_k$.
 In other words, the combination weights satisfy: